 Improving access to agri-genomics data therefore is an important role for ELIXIR and the UK Node is making a particular contribution in this area providing access to: genomes of farmed and domesticated animals including chicken, cow and pig; crop genome resources including wheat and brassica species and a database of experimentally verified genes involved in pathogenicity of fungal, protist and bacterial pathogens of animals, plants and fungal hosts.

-ELIXIR-UK Node resources:
+ELIXIR-UK Node services:

 Ionomics Hub (Roadmapped)I